 (b) that those purchasers are advised of any changes to the timeframe for practical completion of the engineering and construction works.

-[Regulation 55BB inserted in Gazette 26 Jul 2013 p.
+[Regulation 55BB inserted: Gazette 26 Jul 2013 p.
 3477-8.]

 55B.
 Field records for subdivisions in special survey areas